 Keyera incurs certain decommissioning, abandonment, remediation and reclamation costs each year in connection with facility, well, pipeline and other physical asset components of its active operations.
-These costs can include items such as groundwater remediation programs, soil remediation, well suspension and removal of unutilized equipment or hazardous materials, all of which help Keyera assess and proactively manage its environmental liabilities.
-These costs may be included as part of the operating expenses of the respective facilities where the work is undertaken, in which case they can be recovered from customers as part of the operating fee charged where flow-through-operating-cost fee structures are in place.
-This treatment of current environmental costs does not, however, provide for recovery of end-of-life costs expected after a facility is permanently decommissioned.
+These costs can include items such as groundwater remediation programs, soil remediation, well suspension and removal of unutilized equipment or hazardous materials, all of which help Keyera manage its environmental liabilities.
+The treatment of annual environmental costs does not, provide for recovery of end-of-life costs expected after a facility is permanently decommissioned.
 See "Risk Factors - Financial Risks - Decommissioning, Abandonment and Reclamation Costs" and "Risk Factors - Operational Risks - Environmental and Public Safety Regulation and Considerations".

 End-of-life costs are accounted for through Keyera's financial obligations and are reflected in its financial statements.
-Keyera makes provision for the future cost of its decommissioning costs measured at the present value of Keyera's best estimate of the cost to settle the obligation, utilizing a credit-adjusted risk-free rate as permitted by accounting standards.
+Keyera makes provision for the future cost of its decommissioning costs measured at the present value of an audited best estimate of the cost to settle the obligation, utilizing a credit-adjusted risk-free rate as permitted by accounting standards.
 While the provision is based on the best estimate of future costs and the economic lives of the facilities, there is uncertainty in the amount and timing of these costs.
-For further information refer to the 2022 Financial Statements and associated management's discussion and analysis available on SEDAR at www.sedar.com.
+For further information refer to the 2023 Financial Statements and associated management's discussion and analysis available on SEDAR+ at www.sedarplus.ca.

-In determining its decommissioning cost estimates, Keyera considers: (i) the cost of facility abandonment, including suspension and demolition costs, and (ii) environmental restoration, remediation and reclamation costs, in order to return the site to an equivalent surrounding land-use state.
-Keyera engages reputable third-party environmental consultants and experienced employees to collect, review and assess the relevant data in preparation of the estimates.
+In determining its decommissioning cost estimates, Keyera largely relies on third-party liability assessments, which consider: (i) the cost of facility abandonment, including suspension and demolition costs, and (ii) environmental restoration, remediation and reclamation costs, in order to return the site to an equivalent surrounding land-use state.
+Reputable environmental consultants and experienced employees collect, review and assess the relevant data in preparation of the estimates.
 It is difficult to predict decommissioning costs with certainty because they are a function of regulatory requirements and other factors in effect at the time of decommissioning, abandonment and/or reclamation.